atlanticstarr1/dollarbank/README.md

 ***Note the graceful alerts at the bottom right of the dapp as you interact with it***

 **FUND THE BANK**
-Give the bank some seed money; starting capital to payout interests.
+Give the bank some seed ETH; starting capital to payout interests.
 1. In Metamask, select Account 1 (admin account)
 2. Click the **Send** button
 3. Enter bank contract address in **TO** field.
 *Get bank address from welcome screen on app* or from ganache when you migrated.
-4. Enter 1 ETH (or another amount) in the **Amount** field.
+4. Enter 1 ETH (or any amount) in the **Amount** field.
 5. Click Next, and Confirm.

 **ENROLL AN ACCOUNT**